jonthysell/FrameworkDetector/docs/FrameworkDetectionTemplate.md

 <!--

-List at least one example retail app that uses FrameworkName in the expected manner, as a "canonical" app.
+List (and link) at least one example retail app that uses FrameworkName in the expected manner, as a "canonical" app.
 Preferably one that is free to download an run.

 If there are multiple different expected ways to consume FrameworkName (i.e. that may require different methods to detect FrameworkName), include those as well.